-No matter what your taste and preference, the Seminary's exclusive caterer, Upper Crust Catering, can create delightfully inspired menus tailored to your desires in one of our many private dining facilities located in Gardencourt and/or Laws Lodge Conference Center.
+No matter what your taste and preference, the Seminary's catering partners can create delightfully inspired menus tailored to your desires in one of our many private dining facilities located in Gardencourt and/or Laws Lodge Conference Center.
 The experience and imagination of our professional caterer ensures that you and your guest will have a memorable and enjoyable event.